 I am pleased to report that an article Kathy Dabbour at California State University Northridge (CSUN) and I wrote has just been published in the Journal of Library Administration 57 (4).
 The article, Dialogic Approaches to Strategic Planning in Academic Libraries, a contribution to the Strategic Planning and Assessment column edited by Wanda V. Dole, discusses trends towards strength-based methods for planning and describes how we used Appreciative Inquiry for strategic planning at CSUN.

 Are community engagement and service learning strategic priorities at your college or university?
 Are you wondering how your library can be more involved in community engagement and service learning?
 Do you want to know how you can take your service learning program to the next level?
-Are you planning to attend the ACRL Conference in Baltimore in March?
-Then attend the panel by Jennifer Nutefall, Megan Stark, Amanda Peters and me—Sea Change: Transforming the student experience through community engagement and service learning.
+Continue reading Academic Libraries, Community Engagement, and Service Learning

 Happy New Year!

 - Continue consulting to organizations–especially libraries–that are motivated to transform themselves through leadership, strategy, and innovative organizational design.

 - Integrate a lifelong commitment to community service through service learning advocacy.

 - Explore the possibility of bridging polarized relationships that are obstacles to transformative change.